 - The second is Riggs' final visit to his wife's grave, saying that although he's ready to move on with his wife, he'll always have their wedding ring.
 Riggs is looking for a sign that Vickie is okay with it, and gets it, oddly in the form of Leo.

-- A subtle moment: Riggs tries to apologise for him and Roger always picking on Leo.
+- A subtle moment: Riggs tries to apologize for him and Roger always picking on Leo.
 Leo's response is "it's ok, it's ok", but not said in his usual frenetic annoying matter, but very calmly and reflecting a greater amount of maturity.

 - When Lorna goes into labor, Leo rushes Riggs over to the hospital.
 As the soon-to-be new parents get rushed into the delivery room, Leo is left outside in the hallway with a "Yeah, okay....I'll wait here" dejected manner....only to have Riggs run back out of the room and glomp him.